 To best leverage our research into the healing qualities of nature, the design team utilized Terrapin Bright Green’s “14 Patterns of Biophilic Design” as a biophilic design strategy resource.
 Utilizing ten of the 14 strategies created an immersive and rich environment that brings nature indoors, offers natural analogues, and has spatial properties aligning with nature.
 (The remaining four patterns were determined incompatible with the demands of a dialysis environment.)

 Dialysis patients, visitors, and staff all benefit from unobstructed views to four uniquely landscaped courtyards.
-Bird habitats and pollinator-attracting plants provide opportunities for non-rhythmic movements to directs patients’ attention towards the garden landscape, shown to reduce pain and discomfort through distraction therapy.
+Bird habitats and pollinator-attracting plants provide opportunities for non-rhythmic movements to direct patients’ attention towards the garden landscape, shown to reduce pain and discomfort through distraction therapy.

 Views and connection to the outdoors is consistent throughout the building, including back of house spaces, such as the staff corridor and lounge, allowing employees to stay connected to the seasonal and temporal changes characteristic of a healthy ecosystem.